DoubangoTelecom/ultimateALPR-SDK/README.md

 On high-end NVIDIA GPUs like the **Tesla V100 the frame rate is 315 fps which means 3.17 millisecond inference time**.

-Don't take our word for it, come check our implementation. **No registration, license key or internet connection is needed**, just clone the code and start coding/testing.
+Don't take our word for it, come check our implementation. **No registration, license key or internet connection is required**, just clone the code and start coding/testing.
 Everything runs on the device, no data is leaving your computer.
 The code released here comes with many [ready-to-use samples](#sample-applications) to help you get started easily.

 You can also check our online [cloud-based implementation](https://www.doubango.org/webapps/alpr/) (*no registration required*) to check out the accuracy and precision before starting to play with the SDK.